Table of Contents

 23. Lastly, it is by the proactive actions provided, that the learnings be used many times over.

 24. The ultimate goal of having safety champions at all levels, is the leaders total commitment to protecting their organisation in all its entirety; the workers, the families, the friends, the future.
 All workers knowing this will become safety champions, with or without the title.
+25. The organisation may be old, or maybe young, it maybe solid or it maybe week.
+But with safety, your organisation will always be successful.

 26. Hence it is the smart leader, the smart officers, the smart workers and all safety champions, with or without title who will achieve the best result possible.